stevelorenz/build-vnf/ffpp/README.md

 -   [kern](./kern/): Sources for eBPF and XDP programs running in the kernel space.
 (Currently, it also contains sources to load/unload XDP programs and XDP user space programs, these codes should be moved to `user` soon.)

 -   [emulation](./emulation/): Emulation scripts using [ComNetsEmu](https://git.comnets.net/public-repo/comnetsemu).

+-   [user/related_works](./user/related_works/): Related works or reference implementations.
+They are used for comparison in performance evaluations.

 ## Quick Start